I shouted out, “Who killed the Kennedys?” When after all it was you and me. – Mick Jagger & Keith Richards

 By turning President Kennedy into a liberal idealist (which he was not) and a near legendary figure, Mrs. Kennedy inadvertently contributed to the unwinding of the tradition of American liberalism…The images she advanced had a double effect: first, to establish Kennedy as a transcendent political figure far superior to any contemporary rival; and, second, to highlight what the nation had lost when he was killed.
 The two elements were mirror images of one another.
 The Camelot myth magnified the sense of loss felt as a consequence of Kennedy’s death and the dashing of liberal hopes and possibilities…the best of times were now in the past and could not be recovered…The Camelot myth posed a challenge to the liberal idea of history as a progressive enterprise, always moving forward despite setbacks here and there toward the elusive goal of perfecting the American experiment in self-government.
 Mrs. Kennedy’s image fostered nostalgia for the past in the belief that the Kennedy administration represented a peak of achievement that could not be duplicated.

-Millions of baby-boomers date their disillusionment and loss of idealism from this point.
-From this perspective, democracy died along with the President.
+Millions of baby-boomers date their disillusionment and loss of idealism – their loss of innocence – from this point.
+To them, democracy died along with the President.
 The assassination was, plainly and simply, a military coup, and since then elites in media and government have colluded in maintaining the con: a veneer of legitimate, democratic process.
 Sociologist Linda Brigance writes that without their heroic king, Americans began to feel a

 …paradoxical combination of romantic yearning and fatalistic inevitability… (that) set the stage for the political cynicism and civic disengagement that characterized post-assassination America.

-Beginning a few years later, Americans have maintained one of the lowest levels of voter participation in the industrialized world, with typical voting levels of 50% in presidential elections.
+A few years later, Americans began and have continued to maintain one of the lowest levels of voter participation in the industrialized world, with typical voting levels of 50% in presidential elections.
 Consider for example the “Reagan revolution” of 1980 that the pundits tell us ushered in a great swing to the right in political opinion.
 It actually was propelled by just over 50% of the vote count, or about 26% of potential voters.
 This was a lower percentage than Adolph Hitler won in 1932.

 2 – The mythmaking Industry